 Conditional offers for the CST will typically be A*A*A including Mathematics and two other science subjects (preferably Physics and Further Mathematics); we may also ask for a high grade in a relevant subject taken at only AS level.

 Comparable conditions are set for those taking the IB and other school-leaving examinations.
-The annual intake is normally between 6 and 8.
+We make on average 12 offers for admission per year.

 For the avoidance of doubt, the 75% course is the only one available.
 Older courses allowing the study of a Natural Science subject in the first year are no longer available.

 All applicants are required to take the pre-interview written assessment for Computer Science (TMUA) at an authorised centre local to them (for a lot of applicants, this will be their school/college).

 - Paper 1: Mathematical Thinking multiple-choice questions.
 (75 minutes, no calculator)

 - Paper 2: Mathematical Reasoning multiple choice questions.
 (75 minutes, no calculator)

 You must be registered in advance (separately to your UCAS application) to take the assessment – the registration deadline is 15 October 2021.
 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.
 Your assessment centre must register you for the pre-interview assessment; you’re not able to register yourself.
 See the written assessments page for information about assessment centres and registration.

 The pre-interview written assessment for Computer Science will be taken in November 2021.
 Please check the Cambridge Assessment Admissions Testing website for scheduled start times.